tcoopman/irmin-tutorial/src/Contents.md

 	let pp = Irmin.Type.pp_json t
 ```

 This example uses `Irmin.Type.pp_json`, the predefined JSON pretty-printer, rather than writing our own.
-As types get more and more complex it is very nice to be able to use the JSON formatter to avoid having to write custom functions for encoding and decoding values.
+As types get more and more complex it is very nice to be able to use the JSON formatter to avoid having to write ad-hoc functions for encoding and decoding values.

 ```ocaml
     let of_string s =